People Are Wondering Why Trump Announced Plan To Help ZTE ‘Get Back Into Business’

 Trump announced early Sunday that he is working with China’s President Xi to find ZTE “a way to get back into business, fast.”
-He said that “Too many jobs in China lost.”
+He said that “Too many jobs in China [have been] lost.”

-Since ZTE was recently hit with a 7-year ban from buying U.S. phone components, Trump’s comments have led people to believe that the ban would be lifted or modified.
+Since ZTE was recently hit with a seven-year ban from buying U.S. phone components, Trump’s comments have led people to believe that the ban would be lifted or modified.

-Sen. Chuck Schumer had a great question for Trump in response: “How about helping some American companies first?”
 According to The Hill, Schumer had praised Trump before for the way he was handling trade issues, saying he was “on the right path.”
 But now, it appears that Schumer is wary of the ban reversal.
 After all, Trump’s mantra is “Make America Great Again.”

-Rep. Adam Schiff from California echoed Schumer, saying to Trump that “You should care more about our national security than Chinese jobs.”
+Rep. Adam Schiff from California echoed Schumer, saying to Trump, “you should care more about our national security than Chinese jobs.”
 Schiff is referring to the threat that ZTE technology poses on the U.S., according to the Wall Street Journal.

 Most of the speculation surrounding Trump’s change of heart on the ZTE ban surrounds the possibility that the ban and concessions are being used as a leveraging tool in the current trade talks with China.
 Trade lawyer Claire Reade believes that the ban was a “shocking blow to China’s leadership.”
-Because the ban effectively brought ZTE close to shuttering down, which would have impacted the Chinese economy dramatically.
+The ban effectively brought ZTE close to shutting down, which would have impacted the Chinese economy dramatically.

 Among other things making this Trump position curious, ZTE paid a record $1.2 billion penalty last year for violating US sanctions on Iran. https://t.co/r9RfEMfqE8